Skip to content

 Jinja

-There is currently no assistance when writing Jinja templates in Word nor Excel, as far as we know.
+There is currently no assistance when writing Jinja templates in Word or Excel, as far as we know.
 Therefore the correctness of the merge codes and the syntax has to be manually ensured.
 This .docx template contains some examples.

 In order to render the correct values in templates, the merge codes have to be in sync with the database lime type structure.
 The examples below assume the following database lime type structure: